Supervised Learning and the Finite-Temperature String Method for Computing Committor Functions and Reaction Rates: Theory and Algorithms

-The accuracy of Eq.~\eqref{eq:basicexpestimator} quickly deteriorates if samples obtained between the $\alpha$-th and $\alpha^\prime$-th replicas do not overlap \cite{wu2005}.
-To mitigate this issue, we can employ a strategy called stratification \cite{pohorille2010good}, where the forward and backward free-energy differences per Eq.~\eqref{eq:basicexpestimator} between adjacent replicas are used to compute the overall free-energy difference of replica $ \alpha $ in reference to replica $ \gamma $.
+The accuracy of \cref{eq:basicexpestimator} quickly deteriorates if samples obtained between the $\alpha$-th and $\alpha^\prime$-th replicas do not overlap \cite{wu2005}.
+To mitigate this issue, we can employ a strategy called stratification \cite{pohorille2010good}, where the forward and backward free-energy differences per \cref{eq:basicexpestimator} between adjacent replicas are used to compute the overall free-energy difference of replica $ \alpha $ in reference to replica $ \gamma $.
 This strategy yields the following formula:

 where $\gamma \sim \mathrm{unif}\{1,M\}$ is randomly chosen at every iteration.
-In what follows, we shall refer to this complete algorithm as the BKE--US method, whose pseudocode is described in Algorithm~\ref{alg:base} (Fig.~\ref{fig:basemethod}, left).
-Note that Ref.~\cite{rotskoff2020learning} recommends choosing a different set of biasing potentials such that $ c ( \* x ; \thetab_{k} ) \approx 1 $, which corresponds to a special case of Eq.~\eqref{eq:basemethod_grad}.
+In what follows, we shall refer to this complete algorithm as the BKE--US method, whose pseudocode is described in Algorithm~\ref{alg:base} (\cref{fig:basemethod}, left).
+Note that Ref.~\cite{rotskoff2020learning} recommends choosing a different set of biasing potentials such that $ c ( \* x ; \thetab_{k} ) \approx 1 $, which corresponds to a special case of \cref{eq:basemethod_grad}.
+Additionally, Ref.~\cite{rotskoff2020learning} uses replica exchange, where configurations are exchanged between neighboring replicas to alleviate issues with metastability, which is not used here.